pglushkov/DataScienceCapstone_slides/index.md

 ## Some details

-To accomplish this task, a very simple combination of 2-gram and 3-gram models was used.
+A very simple combination of 1-, 2- and 3-gram models was used.
 Models were build by:
 - cleaning out training data from numbers, punctuation, grammar stop-words, profanity
-- building 2- and 3-grams over resulting text
+- building 1-, 2- and 3-grams over resulting text
 - removing N-grams that occur very seldom (this is a tunable parameter of a model)

 After the model is built, prediction works as follows: